NoBrainerORM/nobrainer.io/docs/distributed_lock.md

   def initialize(key)
   end

+  # Runs the passed block with the lock held.
+Raises LockUnavailable if
+  # the lock cannot be acquired before timing out.
+  # options accepts:
+  # - :expire which set the amount of time in seconds the lock expires.
+  # - :timeout which set the amount of time in seconds to wait before
+  #   giving up on acquiring the lock.
+  # The default values are configurable with NoBrainer::Config.lock_options
+  # and are set to :expire => 60, :timeout => 10.
+  def synchronize(options={}, &block)
+  end

   # Acquires the lock.
 Raises LockUnavailable if the lock couldn't be
   # acquired before timing out.
   # options accepts:
   # - :expire which set the amount of time in seconds the lock expires.
   # - :timeout which set the amount of time in seconds to wait before
   #   giving up on acquiring the lock.
-  # The default values are configurable with NoBrainer::Config.lock_options
-  # and are set to :expire => 60, :timeout => 10.
   def lock(options={})
   end

   # Attempts to obtain the lock and returns immediately.
 Returns true if the
-  # lock was granted.
+  # lock was granted, false otherwise.
   # options accepts:
   # - :expire which set the amount of time in seconds
   #   the lock expires in seconds.